 Or, to put it in plainer terms: If it is strongly hoped that a given character is the biological father of a character of unknown paternity, he probably won't be.
 If it is strongly hoped that a given character isn't the biological father of a character of unknown paternity, he even more probably will be.

-one true love, but Charlie, the hypotenuse—her worst nightmare.
-The law applies to the men too: Bob will hope he's the father before anyone knows for sure and be disappointed when the truth is known, while Charlie will have much stronger misgivings than Bob (often treated sympathetically) about taking on the responsibilities of fatherhood.
+So, Alice is pregnant and caught in the horns of a Love Triangle—she doesn't know who the father is.
+So, after sufficient tension has been built up, she discovers that her baby's dad is not Bob (her and the fans' one true love) but Charles, the hypotenuse—her worst nightmare.
+The law applies to the men too: Bob will hope he's the father before anyone knows for sure and be disappointed when the truth is known, while Charles will have much stronger misgivings than Bob (often treated sympathetically) about taking on the responsibilities of fatherhood.

 - In Nana, after starting a relationship with Nobu, Hachi sleeps with Takumi then discovers she is pregnant.
 Since she and Nobu practiced safe sex, Takumi must be the father, so she ends up with him.

 - In Snow Dogs (starring Cuba Gooding Jr.), the protagonist goes to Alaska to find his real father.
 He develops mutual hatred at first sight with an old and mean dogsledder.
 Unfortunately, circumstantial evidence suggests that this fella is his father, for various reasons, including a shortage of plausible choices and a mutual liking for blue cheese.
 And it turns out to be true.

 - A favorite of soaps, period, playing out exactly as described at the top of the page.